rourabpaul1986/fastflow_fpga_stacks/auto_fast_flow/input_file/README.md

 ### circuit.csv

-The list of available circuits.
-The 1st column: name of the cus.
+The 1st column: ckt_name,
-The 2nd column: name of the ports.
+The 2nd column: input_name,
-The 3rd column: numbe of ports.
+The 3rd column: no. of input,
+The 4th column: output_name,
+The 5th column: no. of output,
-The 4th column: strating memory slot (HBM slot number in this case)
+The 6th column: mem addr, strating memory slot (HBM slot number in this case) The 7th column: no. of max kernel,
+The 8th column: loc of kernel src

 ### proc_flow.csv
 The format of proc_flow.csv is :
 ```